treanus/KUL_NIS/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md

 ### DTI-ALPS (`-t 7`)

-This stream (originally added in the Ain Shams configuration) computes the **DTI-ALPS index** (analysis along the perivascular space).
+This stream computes the **DTI-ALPS index** (analysis along the perivascular space).
 It disables the tumor/VBG/DBS/tractography steps and instead:

 1. copies the dedicated config from `study_config/DTI_ALPS_proc/` (sequences, dwiprep, fmriprep, freesurfer, gadolinium BIDS filter),
 2. runs dMRI preprocessing and `KUL_dwiprep_MNI` (the ALPS index needs the data in a common space),